Skip to main content

 Science (must be lab science) - 8 hours

-Mathematics - MATH 1342 and three hours any other math - 6 hours
+Mathematics 1342, and three additional hours MATH - 6 hours

 Major area of study (specialization required) - 42 hours